 Tips

-• Remember to test your oven temperature using an oven thermometer like the one I use from CDN.
-Also always use an oven mitt when removing the skillet from the oven.
+- Remember to test your oven temperature using an oven thermometer like the one I use from CDN.
+Also, always use an oven mitt when removing the skillet from the oven.

 Let me know if this isn’t the best and easiest homemade cornbread recipe you’ve made.

 Well, If you are all out of milk, you could substitute water, but you need to add a little extra butter to make sure your cornbread turns out soft and moist.
 My advice is to stick with milk.
-Better to keep a small package of Horizion, or other shelf-stable milk product that doesn’t need refrigeration stored in your pantry for a milk emergency.
+Better to keep a small package of Horizon, or other shelf-stable milk product that doesn’t need refrigeration stored in your pantry for a milk emergency.

 Yes, however, don’t use the cast iron skillet in your toaster oven, instead, pour the batter into a 6-inch cake pan or small loaf pan.